rei/rei-cedar-docs/docs/release-notes/fall-2019/README.md

 For more information on updating your icon usage, see the [deprecated icon components](#deprecated-icon-components) section.

+### Cedar Component Variables 1.0.0

+We have released the 1.0.0 version of [Cedar Component Variables](https://rei.github.io/rei-cedar-component-variables/#/) which provide a method for using Cedar component styles in environments where the Vue components themselves cannot be used.

+Component variables are currently exported for a subset of Cedar components (button, link, input, select, checkbox, radio, cta, and list), and are intended to be used alongside the [Design Tokens](https://rei.github.io/rei-cedar-docs/components/design-tokens/).

+For more information, please see the [Component Variables page](https://rei.github.io/rei-cedar-docs/components/component-variables/).

 ### UI Toolkit Update

 #### File Structure

 + The toolkit is now broken out into three versions—vCurrent, vLegacy, and vNext. vCurrent will include the Fall 2019 UI toolkit changes. vLegacy includes the previous release. vNext is a preview into future releases and is not officially supported
 + The file structures have changed.
 Web, Native, Tokens, and Icons are now seperate master files and libraries

 #### Sticker Sheet

 Sticker sheets have been included in Web, Native, Token, and Icon libraries.
 To use the sticker sheet, [link the library](../../getting-started/as-a-designer/#using-the-toolkit) you need, select the sticker sheet from Symbols, right-click the sticker sheet, select "Detach from Symbol", ungroup, and copy or paste as needed.

 #### Select Component
 A new Select component is available for use in the web components toolkit and the sticker sheet.
 For more information, see the [Select](../../components/selects/) page.